psychology-of-programming/ppig.org/content/papers/2018-ppig-29th-sharpe.md

 ---
 title: "All recordable human discourse is trapped in aleph-zero"
 authors: [Oli Sharpe]
-abstract: "Borges’ short story 'The Library of Babel' is a classic literary exploration of the idea of a combinatorial library that contains all possible books of a certain format.
+abstract: "Borges’ short story \"The Library of Babel\" is a classic literary exploration of the idea of a combinatorial library that contains all possible books of a certain format.
 However, this idea can be expanded into a theoretical enumeration over all possible recordable attempts by humans to communicate.
 From this we can deduce that the fidelity with which humans can refer is ‘only’